 In Arkansas, you must have a license to carry a concealed handgun.
 Not everyone qualifies for a license, however.
 And even if you do have a license, you are not allowed to carry a gun wherever you like.
 The sections that follow explain who may not own a gun, and the circumstances or situations where carrying a gun is illegal.

-For more information about obtaining a concealed handgun license, see Gun Permit Laws in Arkansas.
+For more information about obtaining a concealed handgun license, see Arkansas Gun Laws.

 Carrying a Gun in Your Vehicle